 - Avocado, Spinach, & Tahini Dip

-To use the word “peppery” to describe the flavor watercress is a culinary cliché, but there’s no other word for it.
+To describe the flavor watercress as peppery is a culinary cliché, but there’s no other word for it.
 A member of the mustard family, the peppery heat comes from the mustard oils that are released when the leaves are chewed.
 It’s often cited as one of the most nutrient-dense of the leafy greens.

 Watercress has a mild and pleasant bit, and as a tender, vitamin-C rich green, it’s easy to love.
 You have to use your eagle eye though, as its bouquet-like bunches are small and can get lost in the offerings of the average produce section.